landreville/demosyn/README.md

 This repo contains a Pyramid application that uses asynchronous patterns to complete synchronous requests faster.

+Generally this means a synchronous view is fanning out to run multiple asynchronous functions concurrently and then fanning back in to return those results.

+In these cases it's also important to have a timeout, because the intention is to reduce the amount of time a use is waiting for a request to complete.
+And because these requests are run in worker threads which should be held for a minimum amount of time.

+If a request is long-running (Eg 10 seconds or more) or the result (or failure) is not displayed to the user then there are other patterns that are more appropriate such as task queues, awaitables that are scheduled without waiting for the result, or websockets.

 ## Ad-hoc Event Loop
 The view `async_scoped` creates an event loop within the request.
 Multiple coroutines are run concurrently on the event loop.
 At the end of the request the syncronous view waits for the results of all concurrently running awaitables to complete.
 The event loop is then closed and the results